vector-of-bool/pmm/README.md

 external packaging tools.
 PMM will automatically download, install, and control package managers from within your CMake project.

-(As you are reading this, only Conan, vcpkg, CMakeCM, and dds are supported.)
+(As you are reading this, only Conan, vcpkg, CMakeCM, and bpt are supported.)

 ## But This is Just *Another* Tool I have to Manage!